Cycles or loops in Swift: for in, while and repeat-while

 12345

-In the previous example we show a variable called i that takes the first value of one, since that is the first value of the range 1..5, and as this value is executed it increases by one until it reaches the end of the range. which for this example would be 5.
+In the previous example, we showed a variable called i that takes 1 as its first value, since that is the first value of the range 1...5, and as it executes, this value increases by one until it reaches the end of the range, which for this example would be 5.

-In it we can place any type of logic we want, for example, if we want to make a distinction between even and odd values:
+Inside it, we can place any type of logic we want; for example, if we want to distinguish between even and odd values:

 for i in 1...10 {